-Odisha boy Anwesh Sahoo, to represent the country at Mr Gay World in April
+Odisha boy Anwesh Sahoo to represent India at Mr Gay World

 Monday, January 25, was a red letter day, make that pink letter though, since that is the colour of the gay community, for 20-year-old Anwesh Sahoo.
 Sahoo won the Mr. Gay World India (MGWI) title in Mumbai that day, and, now Anwesh will represent India at the Mr Gay World to be held in Malta, (Europe) from April 9 to 23, this year.